One for the Ages: Mats Naslund’s 1985-86 NHL Season

 Naslund’s goal totals went up three straight seasons after his rookie year.
 His sophomore season saw him achieve 29 and the 1984-85 season saw him leap even more with 42 tallies in total.
 The stepping stones would all be nicely placed toward what would be his best NHL season.

 The 1985-86 Montreal Canadiens were blatantly rookie laden.
 Lafleur and Shutt were both now retired.
 In fact, the only true connections to the 1970s that remained on the team were Mario Tremblay and Hockey Hall of Famers Larry Robinson and Bob Gainey.
-These longtime Habs were replaced by 11 total rookies who helped make up the squad that season – Mike Lalor, Claude Lemieux, John Kordic, Mike McPhee, Brian Skrudland, Stephane Richer, Steve Rooney, David Maley, Sergio Momesso, Randy Bucyk, and an incredible young goaltender who had emerged named Patrick Roy.
+With the exception of those three, the longtime Habs were replaced by 11 total rookies who helped make up the squad that season – Mike Lalor, Claude Lemieux, John Kordic, Mike McPhee, Brian Skrudland, Stephane Richer, Steve Rooney, David Maley, Sergio Momesso, Randy Bucyk, and an incredible young goaltender who had emerged named Patrick Roy.

 These particular Canadiens also had some European flavor to them as the Swedish Naslund was joined by fellow countryman Kjell Dahlin and Czech defenseman Petr Svoboda.
 In addition to Roy’s all-out goaltending performances, Naslund’s scoring was the most important component to ensure a Stanley Cup victory that season.
 Playing in all 80 regular season games, he compiled career highs in goals (43), assists (67) and points (110).
 That was enough to be 24 points ahead of the next highest scorer on the Canadiens – Bobby Smith, who would be an eventual 1,000-plus career point scorer himself.